Eltham Park, Greenwich

 A primarily Edwardian estate situated in the north-east of Eltham

 Although evidence of Roman occupation has been discovered in present-day Glenesk Road, the area remained virtually undeveloped until a mansion called Park Farm Place (later Eltham Park House) was erected in the 18th century.
-Its location is marked with a pin on the map below.

 The last private owner of the mansion and its adjoining farmland was Thomas Jackson, a civil engineer involved in the building of the Bexley Heath Railway, who died shortly before the line opened.
 His widow died in 1899 and the Roman Catholic Diocese of Southwark acquired Eltham Park House.
 The building served a succession of purposes, including a children’s home, a boys’ school, a convent and a girls’ school.
 Repeated alterations and extensions to the mansion mean that very little of its earlier form is now discernible.